Homemade General Tso Chicken

 Instructions

-• Heat oven to 375 degrees F. Line a baking sheet with foil and lightly spray with cooking spray.
-Place baking sheet in oven.
+• Heat the oven to 375 degrees F. Line a baking sheet with foil and lightly spray with cooking spray.
+Place the baking sheet in the oven.

-• In a medium bowl, whisk all of the marinade ingredients together EXCEPT cornstarch.
+• In a medium bowl, whisk the marinade ingredients together EXCEPT the cornstarch.
 Spoon ¼ cup plus 2 tablespoons of the marinade into a freezer bag with the chicken; let marinate 20 minutes at room temperature (or up to 6 hours in the refrigerator).
-Whisk 2 tablespoons cornstarch to the reserved sauce (NOT the marinade) – this will be added to your Caramel Sauce later.
-Set aside (or refrigerate separate from marinating chicken if not using soon).
+Whisk 2 tablespoons cornstarch into the reserved sauce (NOT the marinade)—this will be added to your Caramel Sauce later.
+Set aside (or refrigerate separately from marinating chicken if not using soon).

-• Meanwhile, whisk together all of the Breading ingredients in a freezer bag EXCEPT the eggs.
+• Meanwhile, whisk together all the Breading ingredients in a freezer bag EXCEPT the eggs.

-• Drain excess marinade from chicken without removing chicken from bag.
-Add eggs to bag and toss with chicken until evenly coated.
-Working in batches, remove coated chicken from bag, dabbing off excess egg wash with paper towels then add chicken to Breading bag.
-Seal bag and toss until chicken is evenly coated.
+• Drain the excess marinade from the chicken without removing it from the bag.
+Add eggs to the bag and toss with the chicken until evenly coated.
+Working in batches, remove the coated chicken from the bag, dabbing off excess egg wash with paper towels, and then add it to the Breading bag.
+Seal the bag and toss until the chicken is evenly coated.

-• Carefully place chicken on the hot baking sheet in an even layer and lightly spray with cooking spray.
-Bake at 375 degrees for 10 minutes then move the baking tray to the top middle oven rack and broil until crispy, watching closely so the chicken doesn’t burn (about 2-3 minutes).
-Flip chicken pieces over and broil another 2-3 minutes, or until golden and crispy.
+• Carefully place the chicken on the hot baking sheet in an even layer and lightly spray with cooking spray.
+Bake at 375 degrees for 10 minutes, then move the baking tray to the top middle oven rack and broil until crispy, watching closely so the chicken doesn't burn (about 2-3 minutes).
+Flip the chicken pieces over and broil another 2-3 minutes or until golden and crispy.

-• While chicken is baking, whisk ¼ cup water and 1 cup sugar together in a large nonstick skillet.
-Bring to a boil over medium high for 1 minute, whisking constantly – don’t overcook or it will harden!
+• While the chicken is baking, whisk ¼ cup water and 1 cup sugar together in a large nonstick skillet.
+Bring to a boil over medium-high for 1 minute, whisking constantly – don't overcook, or it will harden!
 At this point, add reserved sauce all at once.
 Simmer the sauce until it thickens, about 2 minutes.
 You can add vegetables to the sauce while it simmers if desired.
 Remove the sauce from the heat and allow to cool down slightly.
-Add cooked chicken and stir to combine OR for less saucy chicken, add chicken to a large bowl and add desired amount of sauce.
+Add cooked chicken and stir to combine OR for less saucy chicken, add chicken to a large bowl and add the desired amount of sauce.

 • Garnish with sesame seeds and green onions if desired.